Lightnet/gunjstrustsharekey/README.md

   To grant and revoke owner user key graph node for users that has permission read only access data.
 There are some basic function calls to add and remove permission to users from owner root access.
 It used map table list that the owner has right top level graph access.

-  The distrust and trust function is to allow owner user key graph grant access users write or edit key graph owner data value on reference graph.
+  The distrust and trust function is to allow owner user key graph grant access users write or edit key graph owner data value on reference graph node and path.
 As well encrypt put and decrypt once key value to encode and decode owner as well other user but permission access read and write.
-It used the graph table as well users graph to get the latest graph path data store.
+It used the graph table.
+As well users graph nodes to get the latest graph path data store.

   Please note this script is test simple functions.